axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-house.markdown

  <p>I woke up with an image of a building where.</p>
   <ul>
    <li>
-    The words DECENTRALIZATION and TRANSPARENCY were the two axis of the &lsquo;ground&rsquo; floor,
+    The words DECENTRALIZATION and TRANSPARENCY are the two axis of the &lsquo;ground&rsquo; floor,
     <div class="_center">
      <img
       style="width:70%; "